jakemcc/jakemccrary.com/source/_posts/2021-07-20-improve-your-tests-by-picking-better-constants.markdown

 ---
 layout: post
-title: "Improve your tests by picking better constants"
+title: Improve your tests by picking better constants
-date: 2021-02-28 18:35:44 -0600
+date: 2021-07-20 20:34 -0500
 comments: true
-published: false
+published: true
 description: The constants you put in your test code can improve its readability.
   You should put thought into them.
-keywords: 'clojure, test, unit test, readability, legibility'
+keywords: clojure, test, unit test, readability, legibility
 categories:
 - testing
 ---